EJHolt-Study/B01004283_EGM722/README.md

 Setup
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 To run the project, it is recommended that you download and install the following software tools:
-    Integrated development environment (IDE): PyCharm Community Edition(, or Professional Edition if you already have access) Conda environment and package manager: Anaconda Navigator
+    Integrated development environment (IDE): PyCharm Community Edition(or Professional Edition if you already have access)

+    Conda environment and package manager: Anaconda Navigator

 Note that other IDEs and conda management tools are available, however the instructions in this document will only detail set-up using PyCharm and Anaconda Navigator.